Symbolic behavior: Symbolic behavior perspective propositions

-The above discussion can be summarized into 7 major propositions posited by Symbolic Behavior Perspective.
+The above discussion can be summarized into 7 major propositions posited by the symbolic behavior perspective.
 The issues of complexity, uncertainty and organizing, cultural creation and maintenance, interpersonal reality, group behavior, leadership, and managing incongruences are addressed in the following propositions (Harris & Nelson, 2008, p.
 222):

 Complexity

 Proposition 1: Organizational complexity creates a reliance on symbolic messages.

 Uncertainty and organizing

 Proposition 2: Uncertainty promotes a continual process of organizing.

 Cultural creation and maintenance

 Proposition 3: Symbolic behavior creates and maintains organizational cultures.

 Interpersonal reality

 Proposition 4: Symbols constitute the basis for interpersonal reality.

 Group behavior

 Proposition 5: Groups reaffirm the importance of symbolic behavior.

 Leadership

 Proposition 6: Leadership requires effective symbolic behavior.

 Managing incongruences

 Proposition 7: Incongruences and paradoxes are managed through acculturation.

 Tools of symbolic behavior

 According to Harris & Nelson (2008, p.
 237), tools consist of anything that provides symbolic meaning to people.
 Tools can be in the form of verbal or non-verbal communication.